2006

 ● 3-3-2006: Sometimes it’s difficult to know whether a certain sensation has awakened me, or is keeping me awake, or merely something I happen to be aware of while I’m awake (for unrelated reasons).

-● 3-18-2006: I wonder if the assertion that time began at the Big Bang (or at any other event) is not problematic, in that to say that something began implies the existence of a prior time, when the thing did not exist (a time without time).
+● 3-18-2006: I wonder whether the assertion that time began at the Big Bang (or at any other event) is not problematic, in that to say that something began implies the existence of a prior time, when the thing did not exist (a time without time).

 ● Sunday, 3-19-2006: Philosophy Club meeting.
 Topic: “Your most dangerous idea.”